nordicenergy/nordicenergy-sdk/packages/nordicenergy-contract/README.md

 });
 ```

 Call contract read-only methods.
-Harmony uses 1 Gwei gas price and gas limit of 21000 by default.
+Nordic Energy uses 1 Gwei gas price and gas limit of 21000 by default.
 Use the estimate gas api to correctly set the gas limit.
 ```javascript
 const options1 = { gasPrice: '0x3B9ACA00' }; // gas price in hex corresponds to 1 Gwei or 1000000000
 let options2 = { gasPrice: 1000000000, gasLimit: 21000 }; // setting the default gas limit, but changing later based on estimate gas